codeplea/ahocorasickphp/README.md

 search
 algorithm](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm).

-It's coded in pure PHP, and self-contained in a single file, `ahocorasick.php`.
+It's coded in pure PHP and self-contained in a single file, `ahocorasick.php`.

 It's useful when you want to search for many keywords all at once.
 It's faster than simply calling `strpos` many times, and it's much faster than calling